ericodle/GINSA/README.md

   ```

 Next, create an empty folder (directory) and take note of its full folder path (should look something like "/home/researcher/Desktop/project_directory").
 All the project files will be saved there.
-Ensure you have at least 50 GB of available storage.
-The actual about of required space will depend on the number of occurrences available for the species you search.
+First, ensure you have at least 100 GB of available storage.
+The actual amount of required space will depend on the number of occurrences available for the species you search.
-Ensure your internet connection is stable.
+Second, ensure your internet connection is stable.
 You will be downloading a lot of large FASTA files.
-For instance, <i>Lecudina tuzetae</i> had 309 occurrences in GBIF, and RUN_GINSA took about 1 hour to complete.
+For instance, <i>Lecudina tuzetae</i> had 309 occurrences in GBIF, and RUN_GINSA.py took about 1 hour to complete.

-Ensure you know the full filepath of your RUN_GINSA.py file.
-We find it easiest to just leave it on the desktop.
+### Run program

 Open up a command line prompt (terminal) and execute the following command:

 ```sh